-Just in case I haven’t pitched to you enough about why you need bone broth in your life allow me to share some of its magical qualities.
+There are many benefits to drinking bone broth but here are a few I want to highlight.
 Most of its benefits come from the bone’s protein (mainly collagen which becomes gelatin when cooked) which promotes:

--strong bones i.e. helps prevent osteoporosis and arthristis
+-strong bones i.e. helps prevent osteoporosis and arthritis

 -muscle repair and growth